-This page describes how to authenticate with the SmartyStreets API.
+This page describes how to authenticate with various SmartyStreets APIs.
 All requests must be authenticated.

 There are two ways to authenticate your requests:

-To view your keys, and to generate new ones, log in to your account and go to the API Keys tab.
+To view your keys, and to generate new ones, log in to your account and go to the API keys page.

-Website keys are associated with one or more hostnames and/or IP addresses which you specify.
-Each of the hostnames will be granted rate-limited permission to call the API with the associated website key.
+Embedded key are associated with one or more hostnames and/or IP addresses which you specify.
+Each of the hostnames (indicated by the 'Referer' header or 'Origin' header) will be granted rate-limited permission to call the API with the associated embedded key.
 For example, to use SmartyStreets on your website where

-yoursite.com appears in the address bar, a website key like
+yoursite.com appears in the address bar, an embedded key like

 3550738597428721952 must have the hostname

-Each IP address associated with a website key is granted un-throttled access to the API with the associated website key.
+Each IP address associated with an embedded key is granted un-throttled access to the API with the associated embedded key.

 yoursite.com is different from

-www.yoursite.com and both must be associated with that website key in order for it to work on both hosts.)
+www.yoursite.com and both must be associated with that embedded key in order for it to work on both hosts.

 *.yoursite.com would not include